• Skip to primary navigation

 Grounf beef and vegetables cooking in a pan with chopped tomatoes.

-Five: Spoon the cooked beef mixture in to a baking dish and top with the cooked potatoes.
+Five: Spoon the cooked beef mixture into a baking dish and top with the cooked potatoes.

 A baking dish filled with beef and vegetables and half topped with potatoes.